 Use of GROMACS on RCC Resources

 GROMACS is one of the computational chemistry programs available on both the Spear and the HPC systems.
-It can be loaded by running
+It can be loaded along with the MPI libraries with

-module load gnu-openmpi to load the OpenMPI module which is required for parallel jobs.
+module load gnu.
 Once these commands are run, GROMACS commands can be run by prefixing any GROMACS command with

 gmx.
 For example, the